aembke/fred.rs/bin/benchmark/README.md

 These use cases often share an important characteristic:

 End-user requests run concurrently, often in parallel in separate Tokio tasks, but need to share a small pool of Redis connections via some kind of dependency injection interface.
-These "request tasks" rarely have any kind of synchronization requirements (there's usually no reason one user's request should have to wait for another to finish), so ideally we could efficiently interleave their Redis commands on the wire in a way that can take advantage of this.
+These request tasks rarely have any kind of synchronization requirements (there's usually no reason one user's request should have to wait for another to finish), so ideally we could efficiently interleave their Redis commands on the wire in a way that can take advantage of this.

 For example,